FHaurum/FHSQLMonitor/README.md

 # FHSQLMonitor
+February 19, 2022: Version 1.9.1 of Power BI desktop report has the Backup Status report updated.

 January 25, 2022: Version 1.9.0 of Power BI desktop report has been updated with Agent jobs, Plan cache usage, Plan guides and Triggers reports.

 August 29, 2021: Version 1.7.0 of Power BI desktop report has been updated with support for SQL2008R2.